 Tax deducted at source, or TDS, is interest directly deducted from people when they receive payments, salaries, fees, commissions, rent or income from any other sources.
 Whether FDs are taxable or not, remains a question that hounds almost everyone.

-The interest earned from Fixed Deposits is taxable.
-They’re taxed at the same rate, as the rest of your Gross income.
+The interest earned from Fixed Deposit is taxable.
+These are taxed at the same rate, as the rest of your income.
 Many times, income earned from FDs is missed out from tax returns, which leads to a notice from the Income Tax Department.

 To avoid this situation, you must declare your FD under ‘Income from other sources’, depending on the taxable amount limit, as per your financier.